piazzai/cvless/README.md

 ## Usage

 Configuration primarily occurs in four files.
 First, `_config.yml`, which contains site variables such as title, tagline, url, and repository address, as well as the author's name and email address for inclusion in blog posts.
-There is also a variable that specifies a photo for inclusion in the homepage.
-This is optional and can be removed.
+You can also specify the path to an avatar for inclusion in the home (optional).

 Second, you should update icon links in `_includes/particles-home.html` and add/remove icons as needed.
-You might want to add icons that are not included by default.
-For more information on how to do this, see [this blog post](https://cvless.netlify.app/2022/08/01/on-the-use-of-icons/).
+You might want to add icons that are not included in the theme by default.
+For more information on how to do this, see [this post](https://cvless.netlify.app/2022/08/01/on-the-use-of-icons/).

 Third, you should customize the file `_includes/contact.html` by inputting your contact details and adding/removing lines as needed.
 This information is prepended to your CV.
-It is possible to customize the icons that appear in this file: for more information, see the blog post above.

 Fourth, you might want to edit the style variables specified in `_sass/_variables.scss`.
 These allow you to customize the theme's color scheme and typefaces.
 There are many resources on the web to learn the principles of good web design.
-I personally recommend Matthew Butterick's [Practical Typography](https://practicaltypography.com/), which also covers [websites](https://practicaltypography.com/websites.html).
+I personally recommend Matthew Butterick's [Practical Typography](https://practicaltypography.com/websites.html).

 In addition to these files, you can customize favicons in the `assets` folder.
 For that, [favicon.io](https://favicon.io/) is an excellent tool.
 You can also change the particles.js configurations in `assets/json`.
-The [particles.js homepage](https://vincentgarreau.com/particles.js/) features an interactive tool from which you can export a new configuration.
+The [library homepage](https://vincentgarreau.com/particles.js/) features an interactive tool from which you can export a new configuration.

 ## Credits